u-amine/parsec/tutorial.md

 brew install graphviz
 ```

-On windows, you can find an installer [here](https://graphviz.gitlab.io/_pages/Download/Download_windows.html)
+On Windows, you can find an installer [here](https://graphviz.gitlab.io/_pages/Download/Download_windows.html)

 # Run the tests